spandan3/cafflog/README.md

 - **User Authentication**: Secure sign-up and log-in functionality using Firebase Authentication.
 - **Caffeine Logging**: Users can add and track their caffeine consumption throughout the day.
 - **Data Persistence**: Temporary data is stored locally using `localStorage` for an enhanced user experience.
-- **Interactive UI**: A clean and responsive interface built with React.js.
+- **Interactive UI**: A clean and responsive interface built with React.js & FantaCSS.

 ## Live Demo
 The application is live and available at: [cafflog.netlify.app](https://cafflog.netlify.app)